ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 compiler can infer the correct data type from the assigned default value.
 Default values are useful for parameters that have in most cases the same value, but can be different sometimes.
-The advantage is, that when calling that [proc], we can just leave that parameter out.
+The advantage is, that when calling that `proc`, we can just leave that parameter out.
-For default values, we have to be a bit careful, only value parameter can have default values, and when we call a [proc] with many parameters with default values, it may be not always clear which parameter we pass and for which parameter we want a default value.
+For default values, we have to be a bit careful, only value parameter can have default values, and when we call a `proc` with many parameters with default values, it may be not always clear which parameter we pass and for which parameter we want a default value.

-To generate the frame around the passed in [string], we have to insert two characters at the front of the [string], and to append two more characters.
-Inserting in [strings] is not a very cheap operation, as it involves moving all following characters.
-So we try not to insert two single characters, but we first create a short [string] consisting of the passed [c] character and a white-space character, and then insert that two character [string] at the front of the passed [string].
-We use the standard procedure [newString()] with parameter [2] to create a new [string] of length [2] with undefined content, and then fill in the content by using the subscript operator.
-We could have used the [add()] [proc] to add that two characters to an empty [string], but that is a bit slower.
-Then we use the standard procedure [insert()] to insert our two character [string] at the front of our passed [string].
-Finally, we add a white-space and the [c] character to the passed [string].
-The passed [string] is now modified, it is 4 characters longer.
-That modification is noticeable for the caller of that [proc], that is, [echo()] will print the modified version.
-Actually, when we think about it, we may get the feeling that our strategy to first create the two characters [string] [cs] is a bad idea, as the allocation may cost more time than just inserting the individual characters directly.
+To generate the frame around the passed in `string`, we have to insert two characters at the front of the `string`, and to append two more characters.
+Inserting in `strings` is not a very cheap operation, as it involves moving all following characters.
+So we try not to insert two single characters, but we first create a short `string` consisting of the passed `c` character and a white-space character, and then insert that two character `string` at the front of the passed `string`.
+We use the standard procedure `newString()` with parameter `2` to create a new `string` of length `2` with undefined content, and then fill in the content by using the subscript operator.
+We could have used the `add()` `proc` to add that two characters to an empty `string`, but that is a bit slower.
+Then we use the standard procedure `insert()` to insert our two character `string` at the front of our passed `string`.
+Finally, we add a white-space and the `c` character to the passed `string`.
+The passed `string` is now modified, it is 4 characters longer.
+That modification is noticeable for the caller of that `proc`, that is, `echo()` will print the modified version.
+Actually, when we think about it, we may get the feeling that our strategy to first create the two characters `string` `cs` is a bad idea, as the allocation may cost more time than just inserting the individual characters directly.

-Passing mutable arguments to procedures by use of the [var] keyword was sometimes called \"pass by reference\" in the old wirthian languages like Pascal.
+Passing mutable arguments to procedures by use of the `var` keyword was sometimes called "pass by reference" in the old wirthian languages like Pascal.
 This leads to confusion for some people, unfortunately.
-Of course, [proc] [var] parameters are not really related to Nim's [ref] type.
-Well, using Nim's [ref] data types would also allow modifying [proc] arguments, in the same way as using [pointers] would do it.
-But we never use [ref] types in Nim just to be able to modify passed data in [procs], and also not to avoid a possible expensive copy operation for value types.
-We could create a [ref] instance with [var intRef: ref int = new int], pass that [intRef] to a [proc] and so allow modifying the actual value where the [intRef] points to from inside the [proc].
-But that would be silly, as the [var] parameter is available for that.
+Of course, `proc` `var` parameters are not really related to Nim's `ref` type.
+Well, using Nim's `ref` data types would also allow modifying `proc` arguments, in the same way as using `pointers` would do it.
+But we never use `ref` types in Nim just to be able to modify passed data in `procs`, and also not to avoid a possible expensive copy operation for value types.
+We could create a `ref` instance with `var intRef: ref int = new int`, pass that `intRef` to a `proc` and so allow modifying the actual value where the `intRef` points to from inside the `proc`.
+But that would be silly, as the `var` parameter is available for that.
 In Nim, we use reference types, when we really need them, e.g. when we really need reference semantics, or when we have to create highly dynamic, many to one data types, like tree structures.